 It’s a homely hostel with a kitchen where you can make your own meals and its own garden where you can chill after a long day of sightseeing.
 Perfect for solo backpackers.

 As you can see, there are plenty of budget accommodation options in Dubrovnik.
 Enjoy the city, as it’s a real gem!
-By the way, Dubrovnik is not just famous because it featured in Game of Thrones.
+By the way, Dubrovnik is not just famous because it featured in various TV shows and films.
 Above all, it is a place of great historical significance.
-Once known as the Merchant Republic of Ragusa, it rivaled Venice in its wealth and influence around the Meditteranean.
-Even if you’re not a history buff, you’ll surely love the beautiful town with its cute alleyways and amazingly intact city walls.
+Once known as the Merchant Republic of Ragusa, it rivaled Venice in its wealth and influence.
+But even if you’re not a history buff, you’ll surely love the beautiful town with its cute alleyways and amazingly intact city walls.